 After a chemical peel you will be instructed to care for your skin much like how we care for our patients after CO2 resurfacing.
 You will recover much faster with lighter, more superficial peels while deeper peels will be more akin to the recovery you will have with CO2 laser resurfacing.
 In general, we advise that you follow the same post procedure care as with CO2 resurfacing until you start peeling and have complete regeneration of your skin.
 We highly suggest that you consider reading all the links on the page on laser resurfacing, especially after a more aggressive chemical peel (medium or deep depth chemical peel) At this time you can then start your regular skin care regimen.
 You will want to start slowly on your regular skin care at first and make sure that you are not too sensitive to it initially.
 Increased sensitivity to your regular products is possible initially.
 Chemical peel patients with dry skin may receive a recommendation to use the Rejuvenative Moisturizer, and patients with oily skin may receive a recommendation to use the Ultra Sheer Moisturizer.
 These products are part of the physician-grade line by SkinMedica™, the manufacturer of the Vitalize Peel™, intended to moisturize your skin while it is exfoliating.

 Below are some videos for you to watch.
 We included CO2 resurfacing to give you an idea of another option for resurfacing for your skin.
 The type of chemical peels that we do can range from very minimally invasive to significantly deeper.
 One thing to remember is that the more aggressive you approach the chemical peel, the more results you will get but also the more recovery and more risks.
-We are currently working on a live video demonstration of our more superficial peels.

 If you are interested at anytime about scheduling an appointment you can email, call (425-990-3223) and even text message us at anytime.
 Click here if you would like to find out more about our consultation process.
 If you live out of town, we can set up a phone consultation for you and show you how to take the 5 basic photos you will need.
 For more information on preparing for your procedure we have an informative Plastic Surgery Patient Care Page and Wound Care and Scar Prevention Page.